6 Day Inn Tour

 DAY 1: We’ll meet in Lake Las Vegas for our rental bike fitting at 3:00pm and then have our orientation and dinner at 5:00pm.
 Unpack your bags because we’ll be here all week.
 Lake Las Vegas is a desert paradise with a 320-acre freshwater lake and 10 miles of shoreline.
 After dinner, take a dip in the resort’s pool or get a spa treatment to prepare you for the week.
 0 miles.

-DAY 2: After breakfast prepared by our guides, we’ll leave on our bikes and head for the River Mountains Loop Trail.
+DAY 2: After a Vegas-style buffet breakfast, we’ll leave on our bikes and head for the River Mountains Loop Trail.
 This beautiful paved path surrounds the River Mountains and offers gorgeous views of Lake Mead and the Boulder Basin.

 At times the trail follows an old railroad grade with steep cuts through granite and sandstone.
 Other times, the trail is wide open and surrounded by desert terrain filled with sagebrush, creosote and cactus.
 Keep your eyes open for rabbits, quail and roadrunners.
-After stopping at an overlook for the impressive Hoover Dam, we’ll have a picnic lunch and head back to our resort.
-48 miles.
+We’ll have a picnic lunch along the route and then head back to our resort.
+41 miles. +2783'/-2783'.

-DAY 4: After breakfast, we’ll shuttle a short distance out of town to begin our ride on the 13-mile Scenic Drive through Red Rock Canyon National Conservation Area.
+DAY 3: After breakfast, we’ll shuttle a short distance out of town to begin our ride on the 13-mile Scenic Drive through Red Rock Canyon National Conservation Area.
 You’ll want to stop often to soak up the jaw-dropping views of the red hued rock formations.
-Then take a short hike to see the Petroglyph Wall, full of art estimated to be more than 800 years old.
+There should be plenty of time for short hikes to explore Petroglyph Wall and Fossil Canyon, full of art estimated to be more than 800 years old.
+24 miles. +1526'/-1534'